Honduran Americans: Military service

 Honduran-Americans have actively participated in U.S. military service since World War II.
-Some of them have participated in North Africa allied operations, the Pacific War, and the occupation of Japan.
-A well-known story is the one of the Honduran U.S. soldier Luis Alemán Gomez that was part of the Allied occupation forces in Japan.
+Some of them have participated North Africa allied operations, the Pacific War, Normandy, and the occupation of Japan.

+A well-known story is that of the Honduran U.S. soldier Luis Alemán Gomez that was part of the Allied occupation forces in Japan.
 A total of 13.7 percent of native (U.S.) Honduran-American males older than 16 years are in the military.
 Additionally, 769 Honduran-American non-citizen males serve in the military.
+Other conflicts where this Honduran Americans participated are the Gulf War, and the Afghan and Iraq wars.

 Socioeconomics

 Usually, Honduran-Americans live in areas with high economic growth and demand for employment in construction, domestic services, and other industries.
-Many Honduran-Americans suffer discrimination, as other Latino groups do especially Afro-Hondurans.
+Another part of Hondurans look for businesses, the most common being to create local restaurants where traditional food from their country can be served.
+These businesses are found in various cities in America.Others do business selling services such as repairs and maintenance, actively contributing to the American economy Many Honduran-Americans suffer discrimination, as other Hispanic groups do especially Afro-Hondurans.

 Honduran-American girls tend to spend more years in school than Honduran-Americans boys, in part due to pressure by their families on boys to start working at age 12 or 14.
 A total of 1,091 Honduran-Americans have a master's degree graduated in U.S. colleges, 862 have other professional degrees, and 151 have a doctoral degree.
 The majority of these individuals are women.

 Demographics

+The Honduran population is extremely diverse and, although it has a well-established Latino identity in the US, it lacks homogeneity.
+Most Hondurans, including Honduran-Americans, have a predominantly mestizo genetic makeup, that is, a mix of Spanish and indigenous ancestry to varying degrees.
+However, there are also other important ethnic groups, such as people of African descent, indigenous peoples, and those with Arab or other European ancestry.
+Recent studies have shown that the majority of Hondurans share a significant number of genetic patterns with the populations of the Iberian Peninsula and Italy.
+A 2021 genetic study of Honduran Americans found an average of 40% European, 39% Indigenous, and 21% African ancestry.

-According to the 2010 United States Census there are 633,401 Hondurans living in the United States.
+According to the 2010 United States census there are 633,401 Hondurans living in the United States.
 By 2011, the number of Hondurans estimated to reside in the United States by the Census Bureau's American Community Survey was 702,000.
 In 2014, according to Pew Research, "60% of 573,000 Honduran immigrants in the U.S. are unauthorized".

-Ethnic groups

-Honduran Mestizos

-The most part of the Honduran-American people, a mix of Spaniard and Native people.
-These people came from different parts of Honduras.
-Most of them are located in large cities and have a high variety of social class, however most mestizo migrants are part of the middle and lower class of Honduras.
-Despite that, most of them finds economic success after migrating to the United States.
-Also, many Honduran Mestizos have a very diverse ancestry, not only Spanish and indigenous descent.

-Indigenous Hondurans

-The indigenous people of Honduras are perhaps one of the most affected by all, since the time of the Spanish colony, the natives were at a disadvantage, therefore they are the people with the least voice and vote in their country.
-However, people of Lenca and Maya descent have moved to the United States mostly escaping unequal treatment by the Honduran authorities.

-White-Honduran

-This is one of the minorities of Honduran migrants, mostly made up of Hondurans with European (Spanish, Italian, and German), Arab (Palestinan, Lebanese, Syrian), and Jewish descent.
-Due the fact that most whites in Hondurans are part of the middle and upper class most of white-Hondurans came legally to the United States.
-However, many Whites in the rural area of Honduras also suffer the economic inequality of their country and decide to move to the U.S.